 Pluggable elements

-A plugin is an independently distributed package of code that is designed to "plug in" to a JBrowse application.
+A plugin is an independently distributed package of code that plugs into a

-It's implemented as a class that extends @jbrowse/core/Plugin
+JBrowse application.
+It's implemented as a class that extends

 host JBrowse application.
 This is how plugins can add new kinds of views,